RRResident/ES6-plus-features/README.md

 ## Resources

-This guide has been compiled from a number of resources listed below
+This guide has used a number of resources as references, listed below;

 -   [Mozilla Development Network](https://developer.mozilla.org/en-US/)
 -   [FreeCodeCamp](https://www.freecodecamp.org/)